sower-proxy/sower/ARCHITECTURE.md

 2. Validate remote type, listener addresses, and DNS IP fields.
 3. Log startup metadata with secrets redacted.
 4. Build the upstream proxy dialer with a stable DNS target.
 If `dns.upstream` is empty, the dialer uses `dns.fallback` to avoid recursive lookup through the local DNS listener.
-5. Build the upstream dialer for the configured remote transport, using standard TLS by default and optional uTLS fingerprints for `sower` and `trojan`.
+5. Build the upstream dialer for the configured remote transport, using standard TLS by default and optional uTLS fingerprints for `sower`.
 6. Build the router with suffix-tree rules and optional country CIDRs.
    Remote rule files are fetched through the configured upstream proxy dialer, never by direct outbound HTTP, so rule bootstrap uses the same stable egress path as proxied traffic.
    Remote domain rule files are filtered through per-router `file_skip_rules` before their prefixed entries are appended.